AMReX-Combustion/PeleLMeX/README.md

 ```

 Alternatively, you can use a separate `git clone` of each of the submodules.
-The default location for *PeleLMeX* dependencies is the `Submodules` folder but you optionnally
+The default location for *PeleLMeX* dependencies is the `Submodules` folder but you optionally
 setup the following environment variables (e.g. using bash) to any other location:

 ```